 Modification of your building, installing fixtures or equipment without follow-up help with the roofing contractor may cause trade damages such as puncture holes, the impact of falling objects or contamination by oils or solvents.
-Minimize access on your building and consider installing walk pads if there are necessary maintenance areas of high foot traffic.
+Minimize access ontop your building and consider installing walk pads if there are necessary maintenance or high foot traffic locations.

 Your roof warranty is valuable - read it, understand it and protect your roofing investment.